jorritvm/stocks_dashboard/README.md

 # Stocks_Dashboard
-Dashboard to track stock OHLC and portfolio
+Dashboard to track stock OHLC, FX, and portfolio

-## Challenges
+## Learnings
 This is a hobby project to get familiar with
 * R shiny & shinydashboard + proper use of reactivity
 * RSqlite interface (& DBI)